 by Arushi Chauhan

-NASA has a $25.2 billion budget for fiscal year 2021 (White House Budget).
-This is less than other government organizations received in the U.S. but is a lot of government and tax dollars dedicated to space exploration.
+NASA has a $25.2 billion budget for the 2021 fiscal year (NASA 2020).
+This is less than other government organizations received in the U.S., but it is still a lot of government and tax dollars dedicated to space exploration.
 Although it seems like a distant subject, citizens should know why their money is or will be spent on space exploration and how its benefits to the economy make it worth the cost.